 If you have no one of the above materials ( garbage bag, paper or plastic files) to make a stencil use the fusible interfacing to make the stencils .
 Here is the tutorial

-Instead of putting on a thick layer of paint in the first layer and leave it at that, it is better to make thin but multiple layers of colours; apply the next layer after the first layer is dry.
+☝ Instead of putting on a thick layer of paint in the first layer and leaving it at that, it is better to make thin but multiple layers of colours; apply the next layer after the first layer is dry.

-Do stencilling on a flat surface where you can leave the work to dry undisturbed for a long time; as long as it takes the paint to dry fully.
+☝ Do stenciling on a flat surface where you can leave the work to dry undisturbed for a long time, as long as it takes the paint to dry fully.

-The store bought plastic stencils may have special sprays which hold the stencils onto the fabric surface; some are paper stencils with peelable backing.
-But with some plastic stencils mostly you will have to hold them tightly to the surface or tape them down securely.
+The store-bought plastic stencils may have special sprays which hold the stencils onto the fabric surface; some are paper stencils with peelable backing.
+But with some plastic stencils mostly, you will have to keep them tightly to the surface or tape them down securely.